sipsorcery/skillshistory/README.md

  - `name`: the name of the skill and what will be shown in the chart table header when this skill is being displayed.
  - `colour`: the colour to represent this skill's usage with.
  - `id`: optional.
 If this skill represents a larger skill group then this `id` should be set to that child skills can be associated with it.
  - `parentid`: optional.
 If this skill is part of a larger skill group then this should be set to the `id` of the parent skill.
+This property can also be set as an array if the skill fits into multiple parent groups.

 In the example below the `WPF` skill is a child of the `.NET` skill.
 When first loaded only skills that have no `parentid` are displayed.